jwallwork23/MResProject/README.md

 paper 'Adjoint methods for guiding adaptive mesh refinement in tsunami modelling' and studies the forward and adjoint problems relating to the propagation of an idealised tsunami across an ocean domain with a step discontinuity (corresponding to a shelf break).

 The second script test file contains an extension of the code from the 1D to the 2D case.
+In this script anisotropic mesh adaptivity is included as an option, but is not yet up and running.

 The 2D shallow water script called ``tank_master.py`` enables the user to experiment with the inclusion of non-trivial bathymetry and a 'wave generator'